URUGUAY: A Contraluz - La Vela Puerca

 “Perhaps most impressive though are the catchiness of these softer songs, which is in part due to their incredible talent as rockers who clearly understand the ins and outs of melody, bringing emotion and talent in equal measure to songs like Dice, De Atar and Va Escampar.”

-The big brother/little brother syndrome that exists between the two countries is fierce, with most of Argentine society considering Uruguay to be a village of sorts, rather than a prospering country in its own right.
+The big brother/little brother syndrome that exists between the two countries is fierce, with most of Argentine society considering Uruguay to be a glorified village of sorts, rather than a prospering country in its own right.
 When it comes to music, particularly rock, Argentina has understandably gained a unique representation on the global stage, much like it has done with football.
-Though Uruguay’s biggest musical export Jorge Drexler has truly managed to conquer the Spanish-speaking world, we cannot pretend that he is a rockstar by any means, thus leaving Uruguay again in the shadows of their cousins on the other side of the Rio de la Plata.
+Though Uruguay’s biggest musical export Jorge Drexler has truly managed to conquer the Spanish-speaking world, we cannot pretend that he is a rockstar by any means, thus leaving Uruguay again in the shadows of their cousins on the other side of the Río de la Plata.
 Then came La Vela Puerca’s third album, A Contraluz, challenging all preconceptions about Uruguayan rock inferiority.

 Though there are other ska-inflected numbers, these often veer into the punk realm with the noisiness of Doble Filo and Caldo Precoz, which includes the repetition of the hilariously ironic lyric ‘¡Callate por favor!’ meaning ‘shut up, please!’
-The rest of the album tend to move away from its roots with a variety of sound that is bound to keep the listener hooked.
+The rest of the album tends to move away from its roots with a variety of sound that is bound to keep the listener hooked.
 From the ominous Un Frasco to the selection of stripped back introspective ballads like Clarobscuro and En el Limbo which feature a gorgeous guitar and violin interlude respectively.
 Perhaps most impressive though are the catchiness of these softer songs, which is in part due to their incredible talent as rockers who clearly understand the ins and outs of melody, bringing emotion and talent in equal measure to songs like Dice, De Atar and Va Escampar.

 Two songs of particular note are Zafar and the final track A Lo Verde.
 The former is understandably one of the biggest songs on the album as singer-songwriter Sebastián Teysera’s voice shines here.
 It is by far the most reggae-adjacent tune, with some heavy basslines pairing with the snare in a classic reggae fashion, separating it from the rest of the album.
 Meanwhile the closer A Lo Verde is produced beautifully by legend of the game Gustavo Santaolalla.
-The track starts with chattering amidst backdrop of beautiful guitar strumming, before entering the most dream-like and hippieish style that the album has to offer, both lyrically and musically.
+The track starts with chattering amidst a backdrop of beautiful guitar strumming, before entering the most dream-like and hippieish style that the album has to offer, both lyrically and musically.
 Overall, La Vela Puerca firmly place themselves in the conversation amongst Argentine rock behemoths, which is no mean feat; they would clearly be an amazing band to see live.